 - develop skills to engage and build relationships with all types of women and girls

 Most importantly, participants will walk away with activities to help them keep this work going.

-    This workshop is being led by Tracie Jones, the Assistant Director for Student Diversity and Inclusion Programs at Harvard Graduate School of Education.
+This workshop was led by Tracie Jones, the Assistant Director for Student Diversity and Inclusion Programs at Harvard Graduate School of Education.